MattCSmith/Project-365/README.md

 Finalised the filtering system on the Twitter bot and heavily refactored the code base.
 I am now confident the project is in great shape for maintenance and future development.
 Just a few things left to tidy up and a couple of features to implement.

 ## Day 24
-✅ Refactor complete
+- ✅ Refactor complete
-✅Improved API
+- ✅ Improved API
-✅Implemented #jsdoc, will be using this in all my future projects!
+- ✅ Implemented #jsdoc, will be using this in all my future projects!

 Note: [JSDoc](https://jsdoc.app/about-getting-started.html) is such simple yet underated functionality to annotate functions.
 Great in multi-contributor projects but also in solo projects.
 I have lost count the amount of times I have to go look up what params my functions take.

+## Day 25
+- ✅ Added caching to the API endpoints
+- ✅ Found and fixed an evasive bug
+- ✅ API improvements

+Caching endpoints was something I have often overlooked when working on APIs and something I have never worked with before.
+So it was great to learn something new, but it should also prove super useful in reducing the APIs response time.
+Which on some endpoints can be a little longer that I would have liked, I might have to consider breaking up the data served on some of these endpoints or even consider pagination of some sort.